sparka3/Final-Project/README.md

 ## Hypothesis or hypotheses before running the simulation:
 The hypotheses before the running the simulation are:
-1. As the number of representatives increase, there should be a decrease in wait time and increase in response time.
+1. As the number of employees increase, there should be a decrease in wait time and response time.
-2. Number of suppliers decrease will cause response time to drop provided the number of representatives from IB/NBFC are constant.
+2. Number of suppliers decrease will cause response time to drop provided the number of employees from IB/NBFC are constant.

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)